-- Running a regression test suite on a nightly basis demands a dedicated infra or systems which incur additional hardware cost.
+- Running a regression test suite on a nightly basis demands a dedicated infra or systems which incur additional hardware costs.

 - Optimizing a test suite for reducing execution time and achieving maximum test coverage is not at all easy.

-- Full utilization of regression testing suite is a challenge as it requires to know when to run the suite i.e. for every minor change or after every build or when a bunch of bug fixes is available.
+- Full utilization of the regression testing suite is a challenge.
+It requires knowing when to run the suite, i.e., for every minor change, after every build, or when a bunch of bug fixes are available.

 How do you select test cases for Regression testing?